dyaoul/entrainement/README.md

    - node.js simple interface to interface with a blockchain
    - smart contracts on the blockchain

 Note: For simplicity, we decided to exclude the trusted setup allowing to create a proof.
 This choice was made to avoid deployment complexity created by the zk-snarks trusted setup constraints.
-The following chapters will go in detail in how to setup locally, but do not share the deployed version to facilitate the testing.
+The following chapters will go in detail in how to setup locally, but do not share the deployed version to facilitate testing.

 How to set it up?

-Zokrates
+The difficulty in the setup here resides in the pre-liminary required setup phase of zokrates to compile the high level code, create the trusted setup, export code into a solidity smart contract, generate a witness and finally generate a proof.
+To ease setup and have no dependencies, we recommend to use Zokrates docker image.
+All the following steps are required to run locally and shall be done before any blockchain interaction.
+Local or deployed.

+Steps (host OS):
+   - docker run -it --name zokrates -v ~/Work/consensys-project/zokrates/:/home/zokrates/code zokrates/zokrates // the local mount point is used to share zokrates code inside the container.
+MAke sure you use your local path.
+Steps (in container):
+   - cd code // move where all the code is
+   - ../zokrates compile --input consensys.zok // generates out and out.ztf
+   - ../zokrates setup // generates proving and verifying key
+   - ../zokrates export-verifier // generates the xmart code auto generated code
+   - ../zokrates compute-witness -a 1 2 3 4 1 2 3 5 // Generate the witness: false result
+   - ../zokrates compute-witness -a 1 2 3 4 1 2 3 4 // Generate the witness: true result
+   - ../zokrates generate-proof // generates a proof.json output that will be used later At this point our whole zk-snark validation process is created and just need to be deployed.

+The second set required is to deploy and configure the smart contract on the blockchain.
+We are going to follow a ganache-cli install for simplicity - jusy make sure it's running and truffle is properly configured.
+Current config is to be used with ganache running on port 8545.

+The solidity is setup using two different contracts:
+   - MastermindPrize: main logic to interface with the zk-snark verifier.
+The contract extends OpenZeppelin libs to facilitate the prize management via ERC721 token and Ownable interface for security - we do not want any user to be able to change the verifier.
+   - Mastermindverifier: zk-snark validator.
+(Name was modified from its original verifier.sol).
+We want this to be as dynamic as possible to improve in the future, so users shall not need to interact with the same directly.

+ To deploy the smart contract on the blockchain, use the normal truffle migrate (--reset) command.
+The same shall be deployed

 Run a local development server